-- Choose Install Folder window-Do not install the lmadmin license server in the same folder as an existing FlexNet Publisher installation.
-Choose a new or an empty folder as the installation directory. - Under Windows, the default path is C:\Program Files\FlexNet Publisher 64-bit License Server Manager for the 64-bit lmadmin or C:\Program Files (x86)\FlexNet Publisher License Server Manager for the 32-bit lmadmin. - Choose Data Folder window-(Windows only) The installer creates the lmadmin service of the type "Local Service", with start-up type "Automatic".
+Choose Install Folder window-Do not install the 1madmin license server in the same folder as an existing FlexNet Publisher installation.
+Choose a new or an empty folder as the installation directory.

+Under Windows, the default path is C:\Program Files\FlexNet Publisher 64-bit License Server Manager for the 64-bit lmadmin or C:\Program Files (x86)\FlexNet Publisher License Server Manager for the 32-bit lmadmin.

+- Choose Data Folder window-(Windows only) The installer creates the lmadmin service of the type "Local Service", with start-up type "Automatic".
 If the service is started with a non-admin account, it does not have sufficient privileges to modify the contents of the Program Files (x86) directory.
 It is therefore strongly recommended installing the folders that are updated during run time (conf, logs, cache, licenses) under ProgramData.
-The default path is C:\ProgramData\FLEXlm\lmadmin. - Import Files from Previous Installation window-(Windows only) If you want to import license files, log files, configuration data, and vendor daemons from a previous installation of the Imadmin installer, provide the previous installation paths.
-For more information, see Upgrading Imadmin on page 70.

-- Service Configuration window-While it is possible to manually start and stop the 1madmin license server manager, it is recommended that you install it as an operating system service so that it will automatically start whenever the operating system restarts.
+The default path is C:\ProgramData\FLEXlm\lmadmin. - Import Files from Previous Installation window-(Windows only) If you want to import license files, log files, configuration data, and vendor daemons from a previous installation of the 1madmin installer, provide the previous installation paths.
+For more information, see Upgrading Imadmin on page 79. - Imreporter tool-(Windows and Linux Only)The Imreporter tool is an optional user interface that allows you to view feature usage, peaks, and denials.
+This functionality must be explicitly enabled by a vendor.
+User can check the checkbox to enable the Imreporter tool.
+The Imreporter tool is supported for the Imadmin installers only.
+For more information on usage of the Imreporter tool, see the Imreporter. - Service Configuration window-While it is possible to manually start and stop the lmadmin license server manager, it is recommended that you install it as an operating system service so that it will automatically start whenever the operating system restarts.
 The installer will set up the service for you on Windows.
-For UNIX or Mac, see Installing Imadmin License Server Manager as an Operating System Service for more details. - windows Active Directory domain user or group prompt-During installation on a Windows machine, the installer might prompt you to pre-designate an Active Directory domain user or group name to be used to sign into the lmadmin user interface.
+For UNIX or Mac, see Installing Imadmin License Server Manager as an Operating System Service for more details. - Windows Active Directory domain user or group prompt-During installation on a Windows machine, the installer might prompt you to pre-designate an Active Directory domain user or group name to be used to sign into the lmadmin user interface.
 (Providing this information is optional.)
 If you specify a domain user name, administrators can sign in using this user name and its associated password as defined in Active Directory.
 If you specify a domain group name, administrators can sign in using the name and password of any domain user belonging to the specified group.
 (Designating a domain group is helpful in a large enterprise where you might have several license administrators who need access to the interface.)
 Once lmadmin is installed, you can use its interface to set up additional domain users or groups for sign-in.